Women’s Health

 Yes, legislators have introduced multiple bills every session to restrict abortion access in Pennsylvania.
 In the 2023-24 session, those proposals include bills like:

-I am proud to have introduced and cosponsored dozens of pieces of legislation that would prioritize and protect women’s health across the Commonwealth.
+I am proud to have introduced and cosponsored legislation that would prioritize and protect women’s health across the Commonwealth.

 Recently Passed Legislation